 The use of short-lived temporary cover crops help stabilize project sites and minimize the need for additional mulch in preparation of planting native seed mixes.
 They can also provide time to observe weed problems, and to allow for proper weed control before fall seeding.
 Temporary cover crops such as oats or winter wheat (the two species most commonly used) should be mowed to 10-12 inches before seeds mature (or harvested upon maturity) to prevent re-seeding.
-Other cover crops typically used in agricultural fields, such as buckwheat, pennycress, and radishes, can help stabilize soil, build soil quality, or provide weed competition as part of restoration projects.
-Also see NRCS Agronomy Technical Note 31.
+Other temporary covers including buckwheat, pennycress, and radishes, can help stabilize soil, build soil quality, or provide weed competition as part of restoration projects.
 If you are seeding into a temporary cover, it is recommended to use a native grass drill to maximize seed to soil contact.
-When using a broadcast seeder it is recommended to increase seeding rates to maximize the seed to soil contact.
+When using a broadcast seeder, it is recommended to increase seeding rates to maximize the seed to soil contact.